jutge-org/easyinput/README.md

 -----

 **Example** <br>
-The following script showcases the behaviour of `read_while`.
+The following script showcases the behaviour of `read_many`.
 The `for` loop iterates though all integers in the input (until it encounters something that isn't an integer, or there is nothing else to be read) and prints each of